DigitalPacific/ci-toolbox/README.md

 }
 ```

-Move the included rabbit.yaml file into the root directory of your application
+Move the included rabbit.yaml file into the root directory of your application.

 ## Usage

-This toolbox is just a collection of popular PHP utilites with a convient way to run them using Rabbit.
+This toolbox is just a collection of popular PHP utilities with a convient way to run them using Rabbit.

 ```
 $ cd /path/to/the/root/of/your/application